keykey7/gradle-spawn-plugin/README.md

  * if the pid file exists: `kill $pid`
  * if the pid file exists after `$killTimeout`ms elapsed: `kill -9 $pid` and remove the pid file
  * if `killallCommandLine` is defined, run it

+### Limitations
+The plugin requires the native `kill` command on the system and access to the hidden pid filed of the JVM (Oracle or OpenJDK).